Loproxi/TFG-FluidSimulation/README.md

 - This script component is responsible for setting the number of particles, the domain bounds of the simulation, the particle scale and generating the positions of each particle within the domain.
     - The variables in detail are
         - `Num Particles`: Specifies the total number of particles in the simulation.
-        - `Particle Collision Scale`: Defines the scale that each particle must have to collide properly with other items (Must be the same as the particle Scale in Particle Rendering).
+        - `Particle Collision Scale`: Defines the scale that each particle must have to collide properly with other items.
+This must be the same as the `Particle Scale` in `Particle Rendering`.
         - `Min Bounds`: Defines the upper-left vertex of the domain quad.
         - `Max Bounds`: Defines the bottom-right vertex of the domain quad.
 #### 3.2.2 Fluid Simulation
 - This script component is responsible for adjusting variables to tailor the fluid behavior to your requirements.
     - The variables in detail are
-        - `Smoothing Radius`: The radius used for smoothing calculations in the simulation.
+        - `Smoothing Radius`: This radius defines the "zone of influence" around each particles in the simulation.
+The larger the smoothing radius area, the more particles will be taken into account for the calculations.
-        - `Rest Density`: The target density that particles are trying to achieve (higher values cause particles to be closer together).
+        - `Rest Density`: The target density that particles are trying to achieve.
+Higher values cause particles to be closer together.
-        - `Fluid Constant`: A multiplier for each density calculation (higher values cause particles to spread).
+        - `Fluid Constant`: A multiplier for each density calculation.
+Higher values cause particles to spread out more.
-        - `Near Density Const`: Increases density when particles are on top of each other.
+        - `Near Density Const`: Avoid particles to be on top of each other.
         - `Collision Damping`: Reduces the velocity of particles after they collide with a wall.
         - `Gravity`: The gravitational force affecting the fluid.
         - `Viscosity`: Controls how viscous (slimy) the fluid is.